GoddeyUwamari/cloudbill/STATUS.md

 - ✅ All services running and healthy
 - ✅ Gateway health checks for all services
 - ✅ All service endpoints accessible through gateway
+- ✅ Fixed PORT parsing in all services for proper type safety

 ---